Dr. Jerry Morris:

 Dr. Morris receives the prestigious Lifetime Achievement Award from the national psychology practitioner association: http://www.nappp.org/lifetime.html

-Terri Morris, AA, CEO:Terri K. Morris, CEO is the managing partner and has 28 years of administrative experience in mental health management.
-Terri Morris holds an A.A. degree in general business and is in charge of the business office, accounting, daily operations, and general financial management of CMHC, Inc. at all its locations (mailto: firstname.lastname@example.org).
+Terri Morris, AA, CEO:Terri K. Morris, CEO is the managing partner and has 32 years of administrative experience in mental health management.
+Terri Morris holds an A.A. degree in general business and is in charge of the business office, accounting, daily operations, and general financial management of CMHC, Inc. (mailto: firstname.lastname@example.org).
 She is an admitted partner and has been on the Board of Directors of CMHC, Inc. since 1987.
-She is also a principle partner in Morris & Morris, Inc. a consulting and management company , has been a developer and owner of mental health facilities including urban and rural clinics, training programs, and psychiatric hospital programs and hospitals.
+Terri has been a developer and owner of mental health facilities including urban and rural clinics, training programs, and psychiatric hospital programs and hospitals.
 She has served on various health facility Accreditation Teams, Quality Assurance Teams, and has expertise in healthcare rules and regulation, coding management teams, and personnel management teams.

 Dr. John Toronto:

-John Toronto, MD is our Medical Director and supervises our medicl screening and medications program, and assists with treatment planning, medical referral to our Bates County Memorial Hospital and Primary Care Affiliates, and our nursing staff and coordination with local medical practitioners.
+John Toronto, MD, is our Medical Director and supervises our medical screening and medications program, and assists with treatment planning, medical referral to our Bates County Memorial Hospital and Primary Care Affiliates, and our nursing staff and coordination with local medical practitioners.
 His specialty is in Internal Medicine, and he has years of experience working with behavioral healthcare teams treating patients with mental illness and substance used disorders and dual diagnoses patients.
-Dr. Torontow is on staff at the Nevada Regional Medical Center and is the Medical Director of the Nevada Regional Medical Center Sheldon Rural Health Clinic.
+Dr. Toronto is on staff at the Nevada Regional Medical Center.

 Dr. Roger Wise:

-Dr. Roger Wise is a clinical psychologist, ordained Christian Church Disciples of Christ Minister, AAMFT approved Supervisor, a licensed social worker, and past member of the legislative committee of the Missouri Psychological Association during the time when the current licensure law was fashioned and passed; email@example.com.
+is a clinical psychologist, ordained Christian Church Disciples of Christ Minister, AAMFT approved Supervisor, a licensed social worker, and past member of the legislative committee of the Missouri Psychological Association during the time when the current licensure law was fashioned and passed; email@example.com.
 Dr. Wise completed a hospital internship, and a postdoctoral training residency in family psychology.
 He has been active in fundraising and political advocacy in the MoPLAN (state psychological PAC) for over 10 years, and is the Current President of the Southwest Missouri Psychological Association.
 He has served for a number of years on the board of the Southwest Missouri Psychological Association, and is on numerous hospital staffs and managed care panels.
 His areas of publication and research are addictions and family psychology.
 He has post graduate work in business administration and leadership.
 He is a past member of the MoPA Insurance and Managed Care Committee, and the APA Division 42 Hospital and Health Care Facilities Committee.
-Dr. Wise has served as a faculty member in a doctoral professional school program, and as training faculty with over 20 years supervision and teaching experience at CMHC, Inc. Dr. Wise is a founding partner and charter member of the Board of Directors of CMHC, Inc. recently retiring from the board after 32 years of service.
-He is an active senior clinician at our Harrisionville Clinic.
+Dr. Wise has served as a faculty member in a doctoral professional school program, and as training faculty with over 20 years supervision and teaching experience at CMHC, Inc. He is an active senior clinician at our Harrisionville Clinic.

-Assistant CMHC, Inc. Administrator, Nathan Gulliford, MBA, EdS: Mr. Gulliford has served as a teacher, coach, and an Assistant Principle in two different school districts.
-He has an MBA in Management from the Block School of Management at UMKC and an MEd degree in Education and an EdS in Education Administration.
-Leadership roles include serving as a football coach, a basketball coach, and as a college football player.
+Assistant CMHC, Inc. Administrator, Nathan Gulliford, MBA, EdS: Mr. Gulliford has served as a teacher, coach, and an educational administrator.
+He has an MBA in Management and an EdS in Education Administration.
 His history of special training in education helps with our curriculum and program quality aspects of our program, and his two management degrees are essential for personnel, budget, organizational planning, marketing, and certification and contracts management.
 We are excited about the training, experience, and skills that Mr. Gulliford brings to our program at all three sites.
-Mr. Gulliford’s wife is serving as a Curriculum Specialist at the Ray-Pec School system and they are members of the Creekmoore Country Club and community where they live in Raymore Missouri.
-The Gulliford’s have three children and family in the Kansas City region.

-Kate Hogsett is a Provisionally Licensed Professional Counselor (PLPC), a Certified Reciprocal Alcohol Drug Counselor (CRADC), a SATOP Qualified Professional (SQP), and a MCB Qualified Supervisor.
+Kate Hogsett, MS, PLPC Director of Substance Abuse Programs: Kate, LPC, is the clinical director of CMHC.
+She is also a Certified Reciprocal Alcohol Drug Counselor (CRADC), a SATOP Qualified Professional (SQP), and a MCB Qualified Supervisor.
 She received her Bachelor’s in Psychology at Rockhurst University in Kansas City in 2007 and her Master’s in Counseling Psychology from Avila University in Kansas City in 2016.
 Previously, she worked with domestic violence survivors, focusing on abuse and trauma.
 Kate has experience with families, children, adolescents, substance abuse, neuropsychological psychometrician diagnostic techniques, and team leadership.

 Jessica Burch, RN: Nurse at the CCPS Harrisonville site.